 How to Negotiate a Taxi Price in Fiji© FijiPocketGuide.com

 Can You Negotiate a Taxi Fare in Fiji?

-In Fiji, it is acceptable to negotiate a taxi fare but only in the right circumstances.
-Taxi drivers must use a meter within town areas, except for a few selected towns and islands.
-However, for long distances, negotiating a taxi fare is not only acceptable but it is the best way to keep the price fair, avoiding any nasty surprises.
+In Fiji, it is acceptable to negotiate a taxi fare, but only in the right circumstances.
+Taxi drivers must use a meter within town areas.
+However, for long distances, negotiating a taxi fare is not only acceptable, but it is the best way for both parties to agree on a fare before departure, avoiding any nasty surprises.
 We go over when and how to negotiate a taxi price in Fiji in the guide below.

+How to Negotiate a Taxi Price in Fiji© FijiPocketGuide.com